 X-rays aren’t always need during a check-up, but are a part of the process more often than not.
 Many patients ask about radiation exposure from the X-rays, but the truth is the exposure is so low, it’s not even worth worrying about.
 However, if you are still concerned, than ask one of our staff to help you understand how the X-rays really work.

-During the check-up, the dental pro will check your mouth for signs of oral cancer.
-They may feel the area under your jaw, the sides of your neck, and/or the insides of your lips and cheeks.
-They probably will also examine the sides of your tongue, and roof, and floor of your mouth.
+During the check-up, Dr. Biderman will check your mouth for signs of oral cancer.
+He will feel the area under your jaw, the sides of your neck, and/or the insides of your lips and cheeks.
+He probably will also examine the sides of your tongue, and roof, and floor of your mouth.

 For any questions or to schedule an appointment, fill out the form or give us a call today!